 The Montana Land Information Act (MLIA) requires that an annual land information plan be prepared that describes Montana's priority needs in regard to the collection, maintenance, and dissemination of land information (MCA 90-1-404(c)).
-The Montana Land Information Plan 2019/2020 identifies development of a statewide lidar plan as a priority, and, in April 2018, the Montana Land Information Advisory Council (MLIAC) approved the Montana State Library as the state lead for collecting and storing elevation data.
+The Montana Land Information Plan 2019/2020 identifies development of a statewide lidar plan as a priority, and, in April 2018, the Montana Land Information Advisory Council (MLIAC) approved the Montana State Library as the MSDI Elevation Theme Steward.

 Shortly thereafter, the Montana Elevation Working Group (MEWG) was formed.
 Made up of experts from state, federal, local, tribal, and private organizations who use elevation data, the working group's purpose is to provide technical recommendations and guidance in the collection, maintenance, and distribution of elevation data.
-MEWG recognized as a first task the need to develop a Montana Lidar Plan that would set the path for attaining statewide high-resolution elevation coverage.
+In agreement with the Montana Land Information Plan, the first task taken on by the newly formed MEWG was the development of a Montana Lidar Plan that would set the path for attaining statewide high-resolution elevation coverage.